QED-DeveloperPortal/qed-developer-portal-public/_posts/2023/2023-11-16-introducing-the-developer-portal-beta-program-25de03.md

 classification: Public
 tags: [about]
 date: 2023-11-16 01:09:32
-updatedBy: jamatya
+updatedBy: g-morton
-updated: 2024-11-11 03:23:09
+updated: 2025-09-10 05:28:37
 likes: 43
 ---

-We are excited to welcome you to the Developer Portal BETA - a dynamic online platform designed with your needs in mind.
-As we prepare to launch the full-fledged version of this portal, we invite you to join on this exciting journey with us.
-Our BETA program offers you the unique opportunity to be among the first to explore and experience the Developer Portal before its official public release.
+We are excited to welcome you to the Developer Portal - a dynamic online platform designed with your needs in mind.
+As we launch more features and refinements into the portal, we invite you to join on this exciting journey with us.
+Our continued BETA program offers you the unique opportunity to be among the first to explore and experience the Developer Portal during this journey.

 ## What is the Developer Portal BETA?